isomerpages/gb-assist/pages/solutionrepo/solution762.md

 ---
-title: Infusionsoft CRM - Package (Infusionsoft for larger SME- 11 Users)
+title: SecureAPlus Version 6.x - (60 Pax)
 permalink: /productivity-solutions-grant/solutionrepo/solution762
 ---

 #### Description

-Infusionsoft CRM is an all-in-one CRM solution that turns a static database into an automated prospect and customer engagement tool.
-The basic functions also come with mobile responsive in solution email templates and landing page builder.
-Easily integrate this to company's website and other systems with open API and plugins.
-It is used by more than 45,000 businesses world-wide, and supported by more than 140 third-party apps.
+SecureAPlus is an endpoint protection solution that uses the right combination of security layers to prevent the most advanced cyber threats of today & tomorrow from causing harm to your PC.

 #### Details of Solution

-Click <a href='https://gb-assist-staging.netlify.app/images/psg/Scale_Up_Marketing_Annex_3_Part_4.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://gb-assist-staging.netlify.app/images/psg/SecureAge_Technology_20190053_Annex_3_20200625150528_Part_2.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria